-The Center for Language Studies Japanese immersion program is acknowledged as one of the most challenging and rewarding programs in the country.
-The Japanese faculty is composed of professional language teachers who provide individualized instruction and personal attention in their teaching.
-Combining advanced teaching methods with excellent instructional materials, the CLS Japanese program offers the best of all worlds in teaching methods and models for emulation.
+The Center for Language Studies Japanese immersion program is acknowledged as one of the most challenging and rewarding in the country.
+Our Japanese team is composed of exceptional native teachers who provide individualized instruction and continuous feedback in small classes.
+Combining innovative pedagogical methods with excellent instructional materials, our Japanese intensive courses ensure rapid learning, cultural literacy, and long lasting retention of the language.
 The CLS Japanese program is excellent preparation for individuals interested in work or study abroad.

 First-year Japanese, Summer 2008

 "I am always amazed how much the students actually learn in such a short period of time.
 The pace of the curriculum is fast and the amount of information they need to acquire is vast.
 There is no doubt the program is tough.
 There are days when I can hear the students crying “That’s enough.
 I cannot take in anything anymore.”
 At the end, however, I always feel that the students leave the program with a feeling of accomplishment and satisfaction from their accomplishment.